zaboople/techknow/react/vite-react/README.md

 This is just me learning react and whatever tricks I can do with it.
 I am relying on "hash routing" - which has a slightly bad reputation - because I didn't want to get bogged down in next.js and such as well - nothing against next.js, just trying to focus on React first.

-In fact this is built using
+In fact this is built using Vite, because Vite is the new Create-React-App I guess.
+Here, bang it out off of a template yourself:

+    # "npm 7+, extra double-dash is needed:"
+    npm create vite@latest vite-react -- --template react

 ## Running it